ac110v/IBM-Data-Science-Capstone-Project-Notebook/README.md

 # IBM-Data-Science-Capstone-Project-Notebook
 This is the assignment of IBM Data Science Capstone Project Notebook

+## Peer-graded Assignment: Capstone Project - The Battle of Neighborhoods (Week 1)

 ## Instruction
 Now that you have been equipped with the skills and the tools to use location data to explore a geographical location, over the course of two weeks, you will have the opportunity to be as creative as you want and come up with an idea to leverage the Foursquare location data to explore or compare neighborhoods or cities of your choice or to come up with a problem that you can use the Foursquare location data to solve.
 If you cannot think of an idea or a problem, here are some ideas to get you started: